DataONEorg/Education/_lessons/CONTRIBUTING.md

 3. Submit a pull-request against the `master` branch of this repository
 4. Your changes will be reviewed

+### Page not rendering?

+Check that the `title` field of the YAML header (the first line of each lesson) is in quotes.

 ### Suggesting changes

 1. Open an [*Issue*][issue] on this repository.